minovex/simit-web-mvc-extensions/README.md

 ## Configuring CDN

-To configure the Extension, an <appSettings> element should be included in the program's App.config or Web.config file.
+To configure the Extension, an <appSettings> element should be included in the program's Web.config file.

 ```xml
 <?xml version="1.0" encoding="utf-8" ?>